 15. M. K. Grace et al., Conservation Biology.
 35, 1833–1849 (2021).

 Acknowledgments: We would like to thank the Mitacs Accelerate program, Nîkanêse Wah tzee Stewardship Society, Liber Ero Fellowship, and the Canadian Mountain Network for supporting this work.
 This work benefited from review by Mr. Joshua Lam of Sage Legal, Mr. Martin Olyszynski at the University of Calgary’s Faculty of Law.
 Figure 1 was created by Fuse Consulting, Edmonton, Alberta, Canada.
+Dustin Ranglack provided helpful advice on the current and historic abundance and distribution of bison.

 10.1126/science.adg9830